Bioinformatics-Research-Network/Bioinformed-Skill-App/crud/README.md

 ```

 6. Installed the awsebcli package: [link](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install-advanced.html)
-7. then created a new environment ("skill-app-production") within that application.
+7. Then created a new environment ("skill-app-production") within that application.
 Uploaded code in the ZIP file and added version tag v0.0.1.
 Also added custom configuration to enable an Application load balancer (modify capacity to allow load balancing, then add application load balancer) similar to [this guide](https://docs.amazonaws.cn/en_us/elasticbeanstalk/latest/dg/environments-cfg-nlb.html).

 7. Initialize an elastic beanstalk application with the appropriate settings (`--profile brn` is only necessary if you have multiple AWS CLI profiles):